 People often wonder about the difference between SLA and SLO.
+What is an SLA?
+What is an SLO?
 In my opinion, all service agreements are SLAs—don’t call them SLOs.

 SLAs, or Service Level Commitments, are measuring a commitment to a given level of reliability and performance.
 In software terms, SLAs are usually described by commitments given to customers on the availability and operational readiness of a software application or system.